rafen/resto/README.md

 During lunchtime, the members of Fueled are faced with the problem of having too many restaurant venues to choose from.
 Make a Django app that helps us decide where the team should dine.
 Additionally the app should have the following

 ### Possible features:
-Keep track of visited restaurants.
+ * Keep track of visited restaurants.
-Ability to read/write reviews for a visited restaurant.
+ * Ability to read/write reviews for a visited restaurant.
 Reviews are displayed on the restaurant page.
-A special symbol is displayed if it is your review.
+A special   * symbol is displayed if it is your review.
-Other users can comment on reviews (no need for nested comments).
+ * Other users can comment on reviews (no need for nested comments).
-Ability to thumbs-down a restaurant such that it is never considered as an option for dining.
+ * Ability to thumbs-down a restaurant such that it is never considered as an option for dining.
-Extend the user profile and add some relevant functionality.
+ * Extend the user profile and add some relevant functionality.

 ## System Introduction
 The system is basically a Back-end application built on Django.
-There's also a Front-end app for testing and demostration porposes.
+There's also a Front-end app for testing and demostration purposes.

-### Back-end
+### Back end
-The backend is Django Site with a "restaurant" app that serves the different endpoints.
-It also provides a landing page that expose the different part and links of the system.
+The back end is Django Site with a "restaurant" app that serves the different endpoints.
+It also provides a landing page that exposes the differents parts and links of the system.

-### Front-end
+### Front end
 The client is a one page application built on Angular + Coffescript.

 ### Technology